Bob Jahnke: Career

 In 1991 under Professor Mason Durie's direction, Jahnke started Toioho ki Āpiti, School of Māori Art at Massey University in Palmerston North.
 This arts programme offered the first bachelor of Māori visual arts in New Zealand.
 Jahnke was one of the initial tutors along Kura Te Waru Rewiri and Shane Cotton.
 In developing the programme Jahnke describes changing the canons of "Euro-centric art education" for one that privileged a mātauranga Māori conceptual foundation.
 Māori Arts is within the School of Māori Studies alongside Te Reo Māori (Mäori Language), Taonga Tuku Iho (Heritage Aotearoa) and Kaupapa Māori (Policy and Development); because of this programme design arts students get cultural experience in a marae context as part of the programme.

 On his role of an educator of Māori artists he says: "For me personally this commitment is a cultural obligation."
 Postgraduate qualifications started at Toioho ki Āpiti in 1999 and since then the over 80 postgraduate graduates have had a big influence on contemporary Māori art in New Zealand.
 Jahnke is a Professor of Maori Visual Arts and PhD supervisor at Toioho ki Āpiti.

 Jahnke's artwork is usually political commenting on past, present and future colonisation and the impact of Christianity on Māori culture.
 The form of his artwork is varied but often sculpture.
 Recent work uses neon, mirrors and steel.
 Public artwork created includes the window design at the contemporary marae Rongomaraeroa in the Museum of New Zealand Te Papa Tongarewa, wall reliefs at the Wellington High Court and Giant Spinning Top (2003) in Wellington, and Nga Takerenui a Tamaki / Twin Hulls (2006) at the University of Auckland Tamaki Campus.

 Jahnke's artwork is held in the collections of The Museum of New Zealand Te Papa Tongarewa and the Auckland City Art Gallery.

 Jahnke is involved with Matakura Māori Art Education Trust, a collective of "Māori art educationalists, writers, critics, historians and curators".

 Jahnke is a trustee of the Māori arts trademark charitable trust Toi Iho, and was part of launching the Toi Iho trademark in 2002, which aims to highlight authentic Māori art and artists.

 Honours and awards

 In the 2017 New Year Honours, Jahnke was appointed an Officer of the New Zealand Order of Merit, for services to Māori art and education.
 In 2018 and 2019 Massey University awarded him a research medal.
 He won the paramount award at the 2019 Wallace Art Awards.
 In 2020 he was elected a Fellow of the Royal Society Te Apārangi and he was awarded a Te Waka Toi Award for "outstanding contribution to ngā toi Māori".
+In 2023, Jahnke received an Arts Foundation of New Zealand Laureate Award.